hassanshaikley/rpi-drum-machine-nerves-slides/FEEDBACK.md

-- Show an image of the volume button before talking about creating it
-- Show an image of the end result

 -- Consider talking about how I messed around with fluidsynth -- consider talking about my tiny mmo
--- consider giving community a shoutout

 -- Consider having more random slides with images
 	Whenever you mention something have an image